maibennett/sta235/exampleSite/content/Syllabus/grading/_index.en.md

 3.	**Midterm (20%)**

--	The midterm exam will be one of the only individual evaluations you will have in this course.
+-	The midterm exam will an individual evaluation.
 It is intended to be completed in an “open-book” setting (including “open-internet”), but without outside help from other students/people in general.

 -	It will have a take-home format (similar to homework assignments), and students should submit both a write-up and code (see homework submission instructions).